mtskelton/yii-autoform/README.md

 You can set the display title of the form in two ways:
  - By setting the "title" option when constructing the AutoForm instance.
  - By adding a public $autoformTitle field to the model you pass.

+Note that this is ignored if fieldsets are used!

 **useTB**

 This option if set to false will disable the use of TbActiveForm to render the form.
 Otherwise if you have Yiistrap installed, AutoForm will attempt to autodetect and use it.

+**submitText**

+The text to show on the submit button... defaults to Submit